| Where

 paleontological findings near Lisbon in Portugal

 this year might disprove this belief).
+Self-adornment and

 the practice of art appeared only at the end of